AndreasBaschir/parseval/README.md

-# comsol_spice_parser_evaluator
+# parseval

 ## Overview

-`comsol_spice_parser_evaluator` is a Python library and toolset for parsing, evaluating, and converting mathematical expressions between COMSOL and SPICE formats.
+`parseval` is a Python library and toolset for parsing, evaluating, and converting mathematical expressions between COMSOL and SPICE formats.
 It provides an `ExprParser` class for handling these tasks.

 ## Current Features